Akim Tamiroff

 Akim Mikhailovich Tamiroff (born Hovakim Tamiryants; October 29, 1899 – September 17, 1972) was an Armenian-American actor of film, stage, and television.
-One of the premier character actors of Hollywood's Golden Age, Tamiroff appeared in at least 80 motion pictures in a career spanning 37 years, developing a prolific career despite his thick accent.
+One of the premier character actors of Hollywood's Golden Age, Tamiroff developed a prolific career despite his thick accent, appearing in at least 80 motion pictures over a span of 37 years.

-He was nominated twice for the Academy Award for Best Supporting Actor for his performances in The General Died at Dawn (1936) and For Whom the Bell Tolls (1943), and the latter won him the first Golden Globe Award for Best Supporting Actor.
-Orson Welles, a personal friend and oft-collaborator, praised him as "the greatest of all screen actors."
+He was nominated twice for the Academy Award for Best Supporting Actor for his performances in The General Died at Dawn (1936) and For Whom the Bell Tolls (1943), winning the first ever Golden Globe Award for Best Supporting Actor for the latter.
+Orson Welles, a friend and oft-collaborator, praised him as "the greatest of all screen actors."

 Early life and education

 Tamiroff was born Hovakim Tamiryants (Հովակիմ Թամիրյանց) to Armenian parents living in the Russian Empire.
-Different sources cite either Tiflis (in modern-day Georgia) or Baku (in modern-day Azerbaijan) as places of birth.
+Different sources cite either Tiflis (in modern-day Georgia) or Baku (in modern-day Azerbaijan) as his places of birth.
 His father was an oil worker, and his mother a seamstress.
 He trained at the Moscow Art Theatre drama school for nine years from the age of 19, where he was a pupil of Konstantin Stanislavski.
 During that time, he changed his name to the russified moniker Akim Mikhailovich Tamiroff (Аким Михайлович Тамиров).

 Stage acting

-During his time at the Theatre, he became acquainted with fellow Armenian Nikita Balieff.
+During his time at the Moscow Art Theatre, he became acquainted with fellow Armenian Nikita Balieff.
 Following the Russian Revolution, Tamiroff and several other émigrés joined Balieff in Paris to form the La Chauve-Souris touring revue.

-He arrived in the U.S. for the first time, in January 1923 on a three-month tour with the revue, and starred in a repertory of Russian plays directed by Stanislavski.
+He arrived in the U.S. for the first time in January 1923 on a three-month tour with the revue and starred in a repertory of Russian plays directed by Stanislavski.
 He returned in November and stayed until 1924.
 His final trip with them was in October 1927 when he decided to stay permanently.
 He joined the Theatre Guild in New York City, where he met his wife Tamara Shayne.
 Both were later naturalized as United States citizens.